dustinpfister/blog_posts/_posts/nodejs-jsmin.md

 ## 2 - Using jsmin in a script

-I have a few files that I would like to combine together in a single js file that is minified. this is something that would not take that long to do manually, but I have gotten into the habit of throwing together quick little scripts that automate process like this.
+I have a few files that I would like to combine together in a single js file that is minified.
+This is something that would not take that long to do manually, but I have gotten into the habit of throwing together quick little scripts that automate a process like this which can save a little time as a keep developing.

 To use jsmin in a script I will want to install it as a dev dependency of my node project.